 “But if we’re thinking about presenting collections and data at scale, we need to be completely reconsidering a different model,” said Meghan Ferriter, senior innovation specialist at the Library of Congress.

-While taking stock of such access obstacles, the library’s digital strategy wing is also asking, what exactly are the kinds of topic focus areas and technical approaches that best dovetail with research that can only be done by analyzing large-scale data sets, via machine learning.
+While taking stock of such access obstacles, the library’s digital strategy wing is also asking, what exactly are the kinds of research focus areas and technical approaches that can only be done by analyzing large-scale data sets?

-To that end, the Library of Congress put out a call for proposal late September — an agency announcement looking for up to four researchers “to experiment with solutions to problems that can only be explored at scale.”
-Another call will go out later this winter for a technical contractor who will focus on the kinds of data transformation challenges described above.
+To that end, the Library of Congress put out a call for proposal in the autumn of 2020 — an agency announcement looking for researchers “to experiment with solutions to problems that can only be explored at scale” via machine learning.

-The project, called Computing Cultural Heritage in the Cloud, aims to create a virtuous cycle of modeling approaches and complementary data wrangling to advance machine learning research techniques within the library, and for the so-called GLAM (galleries, libraries, archives, museums) sector more broadly.
+The project, called Computing Cultural Heritage in the Cloud (CHCC), aims to create a virtuous cycle of modeling approaches and complementary data wrangling to advance machine learning research techniques within the library, and for the so-called GLAM (galleries, libraries, archives, museums) sector more broadly.

 “We’re trying to think about, ‘How do we create a comparable model for those who want to research with digital collections at a broader scale or look across our research collections?’”
 Ferriter said.